joric/j3de/README.md

 License
 -------

-Public domain, I guess.
+Public domain.
 Clax may be linked as dll.
 You may not mention me (preferably).
 Stencil shadows do not use z-fail because it is patented (there is no z-pass either).

 Controls